-Children's Crisis Center, Guardian House Children's Nutrition & Education Program: \$14,240
+Children's Crisis Center, Guardian House: \$20,000

 This unique program is the first and only one in Stanislaus County offering childcare as a method of sheltering and feeding children at risk of abuse, neglect, homelessness and exploitation.
 During the first year of operation the Guardian House in Oakdale provided Respite Childcare, case management, 24-hour Family LINE and Family Nurturing classes to children and their families, but also provides over 20,000 nutritious, balanced meals to more than 1,200 children.
 A nutrition education component will be added to the program by providing guidance and straight forward informational materials to parents in a supportive, educational manner to help them make healthy food choices, budget money, plan meals, understand portion control and encourage physical activity.